gonchigars/sql/MongoDB.md

 # Comprehensive MongoDB Basics with Compass: A Complete Tutorial

-## Introduction
+## 1. Introduction

-Imagine you have a magical box that can store and organize all kinds of information.
-MongoDB is like a special language you use to talk to this box.
-With MongoDB, you can ask for information, add new data, change existing data, or remove things you don't need anymore.

-MongoDB Compass is like a magical magnifying glass that helps you see inside this box and interact with its contents more easily.
-It provides a graphical interface to work with your MongoDB data.

-In this tutorial, we'll learn how to use MongoDB with Compass, covering everything from setting up your magical box to performing complex operations with your data.
+MongoDB is a popular NoSQL database that stores data in flexible, JSON-like documents.
+MongoDB Compass is a graphical user interface for MongoDB that makes it easy to explore and manipulate your data visually.

-## Chapter 1: Setting Up Your Magical Box (MongoDB) and Magnifying Glass (Compass)
+## 2. Setting Up MongoDB and Compass

-Let's start by setting up MongoDB and MongoDB Compass:

-1. Go to the MongoDB website (https://www.mongodb.com/try/download/community) and download MongoDB Community Server.
+1. Download MongoDB Community Server from the official website: https://www.mongodb.com/try/download/community
-2. Install MongoDB on your computer following the instructions for your operating system.
+2. Install MongoDB following the instructions for your operating system.
-3. Download and install MongoDB Compass from https://www.mongodb.com/try/download/compass
+3. Download and install MongoDB Compass from: https://www.mongodb.com/try/download/compass
-4. Once installed, start MongoDB by running `mongod` in your terminal.
+4. Start MongoDB by running `mongod` in your terminal.
 5. Open MongoDB Compass.
-You should see a "New Connection" screen.
-6. For a local MongoDB instance, you can usually connect using the default connection string: `mongodb://localhost:27017`
+6. In Compass, connect to your local MongoDB instance using the connection string: `mongodb://localhost:27017`
-7. Click "Connect" to connect to your local MongoDB instance.

-Congratulations!
-Your magical box is now ready to use, and you have a magnifying glass to look inside it.

-## Chapter 2: Creating Your First Collection
+## 3. Creating Your First Database and Collection

-In MongoDB, we have collections instead of tables.
-Let's create our first collection to store information:

-1. In Compass, click on "Create Database"
+1. In Compass, click "Create Database".
-2. Enter "friendsDB" as the Database Name and "friends" as the Collection Name
+2. Enter "friendsDB" as the Database Name and "friends" as the Collection Name.
-3. Click "Create Database"
+3. Click "Create Database".

-You've now created a new expandable folder (collection) in your magical box (database).
+You've now created your first database and collection!

-## Chapter 3: Adding Information to Your Collection (Insert)

-Let's add some friends to our new collection:
+## 4. Basic Operations (CRUD)

+### Create (Insert)

-1. Click on the "friends" collection
+1. Click on the "friends" collection.
-2. Click on the "Add Data" dropdown and select "Insert Document"
+2. Click "Add Data" and choose "Insert Document".
-3. In the document editor, enter the following:
+3. Enter the following JSON:

 ```json
 {